Snorkeling in Labuan Bajo with Kids: Taka Makassar, Manta Point, and Siaba Bay

 Practical tips before snorkeling in Labuan Bajo

-- Choose a trusted boat and experienced local guide
+| Choose a trusted boat | Go with a reliable operator and experienced local guide |

-- Always wear a life vest, especially for kids and first timers
+| Wear a life vest | Essential for kids and first timers |

-- Listen carefully to instructions before entering the water
+| Follow instructions | Listen carefully before entering the water |

-- Stay close to the guide in open sea areas like Manta Point
+| Stay close to the guide | Important in open sea areas like Manta Point |

-- Check tide conditions, low tide is best for Taka Makassar
+| Check tide conditions | Low tide is best for visiting Taka Makassar |

-- Protect your skin properly from sun and salt exposure
+| Protect your skin | Use proper protection against sun and salt exposure |

 How to snorkel Taka Makassar, Manta Point, and Siaba Bay safely